twillard22/html-to-webview/README.md

 ## Gist

-The basic idea is to utilize a custom babel config with expo to allow importing html files and using that content in a webview that displays in-line.
+The basic idea is to use a custom babel config or other import mechanism with expo to allow importing html files and using that content in a webview that displays in-line.

 Inspired by https://docs.expo.dev/guides/dom-components/

 Full HTML allows importing of custom libraries etc...
-In this example I use [tailwind](https://tailwindcss.com/) and p[motion](https://motion.dev/)
+In this example I use [tailwind](https://tailwindcss.com/) and [motion](https://motion.dev/)

 ## Example